unitaryfoundation/metriq-app/README.md

 Following the instructions in the `README.md` file of the `metriq-postgres` repo will populate your local instance of the database with dummy data from the `.JSON` files.

+## Hierarchy visualization

+The methods view now includes an interactive tree that reveals parent and child methods without leaving the page.
+Top-level methods are loaded from `/method/submissionCount` and child nodes are fetched on demand from `/method/:id`.
+Use the arrow to expand a node and click the method name to navigate to its detail page.
+The component requests data from the API so newly created methods appear automatically.